 The Captures Tab displays a list of any Sysdig capture files created via the ‘Sysdig Capture’ function which is available on the Explore tab when a host is selected.
-Sysdig capture files contain system calls and other OS events which can be analyzed with the open source sysdig utility or with the Trace Analyzer - a visual tool for rendering the system calls recorded in the capture file.
-The Trace Analyzer will appear when you click on any listed capture file.
-This guide details how to record a trace file from your host and download it for command line analysis with sysdig or analyze it in the Trace Analyzer.
+Sysdig capture files contain system calls and other OS events which can be analyzed with the open source 'sysdig' or 'csysdig' (curses based) utilities.
+This guide details how to record a trace file from your host and download it for analysis with the the utilities.

 Create a capture file by selecting a host or container item from one of the Explore Tab tables: